Home Fire Alarm Systems & Smoke Detectors in Lynn, MA

 Don’t be in the line of fire.
 When searching for fire and security companies for your home, nothing is too good for you and your family.
 A moment’s delay in discovering or reacting to a fire or related hazard can be the difference between life and death.
 Monitored fire alarm systems are the wave of the future for fire detection companies, and Wayne Alarm Systems can provide you with a fire alarm system that will give you the ultimate peace of mind.

-Fire alarm monitoring companies like Wayne Alarm Systems do more than installing an alarm that sounds when exposed to smoke.
+Fire alarm monitoring companies like Wayne Alarm Systems do more than install an alarm that sounds when exposed to smoke.
 We connect your alarm to our state-of-the-art, five-diamond, UL-listed and FM-approved monitoring center.
 Whether a fire starts in your home at 3 a.m. when you are asleep or in the afternoon while you’re at work, we can let you and the fire department know immediately to limit the damage as much as possible.

 We focus on fast and accurate responses with an average time of eight seconds.
 With a monitored system, you can send the authorities to your home whenever an emergency occurs, whether you’re there or not.
 If you have kids home alone or pets in the house, this remote response can be life-saving.